kwpid/lim-rblx/replit.md

 -   **Index System**: Displays all game items with details, owner lists (including serial numbers), roll percentages, and "RareText"/"LimText."
 -   **Trading System**: Player-to-player trading with requests, stacked/serial item support, dual acceptance, item transfer (preserving serial numbers and ownership), and cancellation.
 Features real-time value tracking and persistent trade history.
 -   **Mastery System**: Tracks player progress across themed item collections.
 Displays completion percentages, locked/unlocked items, and roll chances.
 Collections are defined in `MasteryCollections.lua`.
 -   **Marketplace System**: Player-driven economy allowing sale of high-value items (250k+ Robux value).
 Sellers can list items for in-game cash (1 to 1 billion range) or Robux via gamepass (30% tax).
 Features persistent listing storage, real-time validation, serial number preservation, buyer/seller notifications, and support for cancelling own listings.
-Players can purchase their own listings.
+Players can purchase their own listings. **Gamepass Purchase Flow**: When buying a Robux listing, buyers are automatically prompted to purchase the required gamepass using Roblox's native purchase dialog.
+After successful purchase, the item transaction completes automatically with server-side ownership validation. **Pending Notifications**: Notifications for sold items are saved to DataStore for offline sellers and delivered when they log in.
+Uses atomic UpdateAsync operations to prevent notification loss during concurrent sales or player reconnections.
 Integrates with notification system and inventory management.

 ### UI/UX Decisions
 -   Item names are color-coded by rarity; Limited items use gold.